 Yes, it has (and it has great library of technical resources that you should dig into) and certainly, uptake of DC has been slow.
 The difference now is that solar PV and battery storage have plummeted in price so much, and continue to do so, that it is becoming cheaper to generate electricity at your building site than to buy it from your coal-belching utility operator.
 Suddenly, using DC-infrastructure to gain an extra 10-15% efficiency of your onsite power generation and storage makes a compelling ROI story.

 Don’t believe the core energy savings?
-Let’s review three research papers that studied the potential efficiencies:
+Let’s review four research papers that studied the potential efficiencies:

 A detailed paper from the Imperial College of London, sponsored by the Engineering and Physical Sciences Research Council concludes the following: